pavelrevak/pystlink/README.md

 # PYSTLINK

-Python Tool for manipulating with STM32 MCUs using **ST-Link** in-system programmer and debugger.
+Python tool for manipulating with STM32 MCUs using **ST-Link** in-system programmer and debugger.

+## Goal

+Goal of this project is to bring more flexible support for different MCUs, very simple command line interface, easier integration into Makefile for direct flashing or uploading program into SRAM and many more.
+Also any suggestions are welcome.

 ## Features